-The way mesothelioma is treated will vary between each sufferer depending upon his/ her situation.
-Age, general level of health and fitness, other illnesses are all relevant and might affect the treatment options.
+The way mesothelioma is treated will vary between each sufferer depending upon their situation, age, general level of health and fitness.
+The presence of any other illnesses is also relevant and might affect the treatment options.
 The treating doctor will discuss the options with the sufferer and a plan will be made.
 There are three main mesothelioma treatments; radiotherapy, chemotherapy and in some case surgery.
 Symptom control will also form a part of treatment for all patients.

 Radiotherapy uses high-energy x-rays to reduce the size of the cancer tumour or control symptoms.
 Treatment is given for a period of time in cycles.
 The number of cycles given will vary between each sufferer.

 Radiotherapy can be targeted to the area of the body affected by the cancer.
 If non cancerous cells are treated they will recover to some extent.

 If a sufferer has undergone a procedure that left a scar (for example in pleurodesis or drainage of fluid), the site of the scar can be treated with radiotherapy to prevent the cancer from spreading.

 Radiotherapy can cause side effects including nausea, reduced appetite, vomiting.
 Side effects should be kept under review and discussed with the treating doctor.
 Side effects should resolve once the course of radiotherapy is completed.